Rainwater Tank is Leaking From the Tap

 Remove the old washer and O-ring and replace them with new ones.
 Choosing the correct size and shape is essential to ensure a perfect fit.
 If needed, apply a thin layer of gasket sealant to enhance the waterproof seal.

-Clean the threads on the tap and tank for leaks from the connection point.
-Wrap Teflon tape around the tap’s threads in a clockwise direction, which can help create a more secure and water-tight connection when you screw it back in.
+Clean the threads on both the tap and the tank when dealing with connection leaks.
+Wrap Teflon tape around the tap’s threads clockwise to ensure a more secure and watertight connection when reattaching.

 Once the new washers are in place and the Teflon tape is applied, reattach the tap to the tank.
 Tighten it by hand first, then use the wrench to ensure it’s snug.
 Be careful not to overtighten, as this can damage the threads or the new seal.